remg427/otrs-th/README.md

 * you also need 2 additional dynamic fields:
     - __TLP__: dropdown list with keys and values set to TLP levels i.e TLP:WHITE to TLP:RED
-	- Observable: text area to store observables (one per line). you may slect another existing dynamic field for this (see below)
+	- Observable: text area to store observables (one per line). you may select another existing dynamic field for this in configuration file(see below)

 * copy files in /opt/otrs/Kernel/GenericInterface/Invoker/TheHive/
 	- thehive.sh